plops/cl-cpp-generator2/example/163_value_based_oop/README.md

 # Notes

-Strategy: configuration details are passed from the outside
+Strategy: configuration details are passed from the outside (behavioural)
-Bridge: class knows about details but wants to reduce dependencies on these details
+Bridge: class knows about details but wants to reduce dependencies on these details (structural)
+Prototype: provides virtual clone function (works with open set of types)

 # References

 ## Youtube video 1